MarceloAraujo14/MarceloAraujo14/README.md

 - 👋 Hi, I’m @MarceloAraujo14
 - 👀 I’m interested in ... learn about coding, mobile aplications and games.
 - 🌱 I’m currently learning ... python 3.9 through cursoemvideo.com and just start Analysis and Development of Software Candido Mendes College course.
-- 💞️ I’m looking to collaborate on ... i dont know yet.
+- 💞️ I’m looking to collaborate on ...
+Projects that i can training my just acquired abilities.
 - 📫 How to reach me ... mbaraujo1406@gmail.com

 <!---